 While most entry-level printers have a scan resolution and color depth high enough to produce a clean and clear scan, the scan head being made of cheap, low-quality components can cause your scans to look grainy, faded, and overall terrible.

-Scan quality matters if you need to scan documents often for your work, school, or hobbies, so you'll want to make sure the scanner properly captures all those small details.
+Scan quality matters if you need to scan documents often for your work, school, or hobbies, so you'll want to ensure the scanner properly captures all those small details.
 Of course, if you intend to work with your scanned item in photo editing software or if you want to make touch-ups or enlarge your image, then you'll want to make sure your printer's scanner can process your image with the high resolution and color depth necessary for your tasks.

 To help you visualize how the scans really look, we include a sample of the printer's scanning quality in our review.